mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 A **WAR-file**e will need to be deployed to a **web container**, such as Tomcat, before it can be used.
 The web container to which the WAR-file is deployed may contain other applications.

+**Deployable WAR**
+1. The first thing you do is change the `packaging` type.
+    - `<packaging>war</packaging>` in Maven
+    - `apply plugin: 'war'` in Gradle

+2. you need to add `spring-boot-starter-tomcat` as the provided scope so that it won’t get packaged inside the WAR file.

+3. Finally, you need to provide a `SpringBootServletInitializer` sub-class and override its `configure()` method.
+You can simply make your application’s entry point class extend `SpringBootServletInitializer`.
+    ```java
+    @SpringBootApplication
+    public class SpringbootWebDemoApplication extends SpringBootServletInitializer {

+      @Override
+      protected SpringApplicationBuilder configure(SpringApplicationBuilder application) {
+        return application.sources(SpringbootWebDemoApplication.class);
+      }
+    }
+    ```
+Now running the Maven/Gradle build tool will produce a WAR file that can be deployed on an external server.

 ## What embedded containers does Spring Boot support?
 - Tomcat,